Sahil071803/studius-ai-notes-summerizer/README.md

-# 🚀 MindForge AI Notes Summarizer
+# 🚀 studius AI Notes Summarizer

-MindForge AI is a modern **AI-powered notes productivity web app** that converts raw study material into **structured summaries, key points, and quizzes** with a clean and minimal UI.
+studius AI is a modern **AI-powered notes productivity web app** that converts raw study material into **structured summaries, key points, and quizzes** with a clean and minimal UI.

 ---